European Parliament suspends visits as precaution against coronavirus

 The Parliament operates from its Brussels seat for most of the year and holds a plenary sitting once a month in Strasbourg, France.

-Last week, the Parliament advised its staff to “stay home in self-isolation” if they had traveled in the previous 14 days to areas affected by coronavirus outbreaks, including Northern Italian regions, China, Singapore, and South Korea.
+Last week, the Parliament advised its staff to “stay home in self-isolation” if they had travelled in the previous 14 days to areas affected by coronavirus outbreaks, including Northern Italian regions, China, Singapore, and South Korea.
+(Reporting by Jakub Riha, Editing by William Maclean)